 Portal fantasy or portal speculative fiction is a story which transports the characters into a magical world via a gate/wardrobe/magical tree or anything else the author might imagine.
 As a child, this was my favourite kind of story, alongside the everyday humorous category of middle grade fiction written so well by Beverly Cleary.

-- It literally gets your character from one place to another.
+- A portal literally gets your character from one place to another.

-- It is a kind of decompression chamber, allowing your audience to make the transition from the realistic to the fantastic.
+- The portal is a kind of decompression chamber, allowing your audience to make the transition from the realistic to the fantastic.
 It tells the audience that the rules of the story world are about to change in a big way.
 The passageway says, “Loosen up; don’t apply your normal concept of reality to what you are about to see.”
-This is essential in a highly symbolic, allegorical form like fantasy, whose underlying themes explore the importance of looking at life from new perspectives and finding possibilities in even the most ordinary things.
+This is essential in a highly symbolic, allegorical form such as fantasy, whose underlying themes explore the importance of looking at life from new perspectives and finding possibilities in even the most ordinary things.

 WHY ARE THERE SO MANY PORTALS IN FANTASY STORIES?

 Fantasy is another story form that places special emphasis on this technique of matching the world of slavery to the hero’s weakness.
-A good fantasy always starts the hero in some version of a mundane world and sets up his/her psychological or moral weakness there.
-This weakness is the reason the hero cannot see the true potential of where he lives and of who he can be, and it is what propels him/her to visit the fantasy world.
+A good fantasy always starts the hero in some version of a mundane world and sets up their psychological or moral weakness there.
+This weakness is the reason the hero cannot see the true potential of where they live and of who they can be, and it is what propels them to visit the fantasy world.

 TIPS FOR WRITING PORTAL FANTASY